Affordable Midwest Summer Getaways

 Would I do it again?
 In a heartbeat.
 There’s something magical about riding the rails.
 And if you ever get the chance, I highly recommend you take it.

-Operation North America: The Ultimate Continental Expedition
+Exploring North America: The Ultimate Continental Expedition

 As a completionist and an avid lover of ambitious goals, I decided to take my previous goal of visiting all 50 US states to the next level by embarking on an expedition to explore the entire continent of North America.
 This grand endeavor encompasses the 10 provinces and 3 territories of Canada, as well as the 31 states of Mexico.
 It’s more than just a travel goal—it’s a mission to immerse myself in the diverse cultures, landscapes, and experiences that make up this vast and varied continent.